 Paper TLDR Project

-$$ \def\field{\mathbb{F}} \def\ZZ{\mathbb{Z}} \def\eq{\text{eq}} \def\enc{\text{Enc}} \def\com{\text{Com}} \def\ring{\mathcal{R}} \def\distro{\mathcal{D}} \def\bc{\pmb{c}} \def\be{\pmb{e}} \def\bm{\pmb{m}} \def\br{\pmb{r}} \def\bt{\pmb{t}} \def\bu{\pmb{u}} \def\bv{\pmb{v}} \def\bw{\pmb{w}} \def\bx{\pmb{x}} \def\by{\pmb{y}} \def\bz{\pmb{z}} $$
+$$ \def\field{\mathbb{F}} \def\ZZ{\mathbb{Z}} \def\eq{\text{eq}} \def\enc{\text{Enc}} \def\com{\text{Com}} \def\ring{\mathcal{R}} \def\distro{\mathcal{D}} \def\dist{\Delta} \def\bc{\pmb{c}} \def\be{\pmb{e}} \def\bm{\pmb{m}} \def\br{\pmb{r}} \def\bt{\pmb{t}} \def\bu{\pmb{u}} \def\bv{\pmb{v}} \def\bw{\pmb{w}} \def\bx{\pmb{x}} \def\by{\pmb{y}} \def\bz{\pmb{z}} \def\zo{{0,1}} \def\eq{{\rm eq}} \def\calR{\mathcal{R}} \def\calS{\mathcal{S}} \def\eps{\varepsilon} $$

 This project serves as intermediate indices to my memory of paper reading and notes.

-[Seen 2023/11 for Nova line of work for Folding Scheme]
+[Seen 2023/11 for Spartan line of work to zkVMs and folding schemes]

 Spartan: Efficient and general-purpose zkSNARKs without trusted setup